MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-See-One-Movie/content.md

 Now here is a bit of a challenge.
 Instead of giving you the code, here are some instructions and hints to follow to write the movies show route.

-1. Add the new route to `movies.js`
+1. Add the new route to `movies.js` controller.
-1. Make the route resourceful for the Movie resource show route
+1. Make the route resourceful for the Movie resource `show` route
 1. Use the `monviedb-promise` method `.movieInfo()` and pass to it the movie's MovieDB id from your route.
 Look at the [method docs here](https://developers.themoviedb.org/3/movies/get-movie-details)
 1. Now respond with the `movies-show` template passing the `movie` from the API response.